 My reviews will only cover saws and bow saws.

 A is superior to a hatchet or under the following circumstances:

 - Confined Spaces- They cut easier in small spaces.

 - Quicker-A decent cuts quicker and easier.

 - Precise Cuts- Saws can cut straight notches better, which works well for setting up traps, wilderness emergency shelters, and more.

-- Versatility-Depending upon its quality, a decent folding saw will serve multiple purposes.
-For example, typical ones can clear bush, help you build emergency shelters, cut bone, and firewood, and perform other essential outdoor survival tasks.
+- Versatility-Depending upon its quality, a outdoor survival tasks. will multiple purposes.
+For example, typical ones can clear bush, help you build emergency shelters, cut bone, and firewood, and perform other essential

 - Grip: plastic handle with leather straps

 - Dimensions Folded: 7.87 x 7.87 x 11.81 inches

 - Teeth Per Inch: 7

 - Can It Be Sharpened: No

 The Bahco Laplander is manufactured in Sweden by the same business that makes Snap-On tools.
 Snap-On Tools are known for their quality workmanship.
 So, you would expect the Bahco to be a high-quality .